 A State government agency briefing was held in Brisbane to coincide with the release of the DTOR in July 2013 as detailed in Table 3-2 and Table 3-3.
+State government agency briefings were also held in January 2014 regarding the draft EIS.

 In addition to the State government agency briefing, other government consultation included:

-- Regular project meetings with the Coordinator-General's Office, with delegates from other departments invited as required - Several EIS meetings, including SIA consultation and workshops with representatives from State government.
+Regular project meetings with the Coordinator-General's Office, with delegates from other departments invited as required

+Several EIS meetings, including SIA consultation and workshops with representatives from State government.